B2944/Frog-EC-Conversion/README.md

   realforce to harvest yourself (preferably broken as to not ruin perfectly good boards).
 This is also a bonus as it will give you the domes, housing, EC springs and keycaps often at a lower price than the aftermarket options.

+  - Another optional part would be silencing rings, which result in a much quieter upstroke as the ring dampens the slider when returning to the top of the housing.

 > [!NOTE]
 > You may upset many from harvesting perfectly good boards, so please do try and look for a Junkforce. :smile_cat: